Latest news and updates on the COVID-19 vaccine.

 If the situations above have you nodding your head in recognition — or if a trusted family member or friend has suggested you might be in denial — then what’s the next step?

-The Mayo Clinic suggests a number of strategies for getting your mind around the situation and coming to terms with your own feelings:
+Use the following strategies for getting your mind around the situation and coming to terms with your own feelings:

 Open up to a counselor, someone you trust or a support group.
 Remember to involve your parent or senior loved one when it’s time to have that tough conversation.
 Then, if it’s time for your parent to get help, make an appointment with a health care provider.